na-na-hi/renget/archive/yir3b.md

 Mio looked inside herself and gathered some courage.
 She couldn’t look at you in the eyes.

-“Why did you go over the trouble of brining me here?”
+“Why did you go over the trouble of bringing me here?”

 Mio’s question didn’t bother you, so you replied in full honesty.